nat3Github/zig-lib-update/README.md

 3. run `zig build -Dupdate` to invoke the update tool

 # Usage
 this is licensed Public Domain or BSD-0 or MIT.
-Use it how you like!
+Use it to your liking!